UKCloud/documentation/articles/draas/draas-how-zerto-install-local.md

 UKCloud provides a version of ZVM that is compatible with the Zerto software on the UKCloud platform.

+If Microsoft .NET Framework is not installed, you'll be prompted to install the required version of .NET Framework, which is included as part of the Zerto installation package.
+After you install .NET Framework, the machine automatically restarts and the Zerto installation begins.

 1. Download and run the executable file from the link provided by UKCloud.

     > [!NOTE]